 The above list categorizes private clouds by the way they are hosted and to what extent they are managed by the provider.
 They can also be categorized by the types of infrastructure they provide.
 For example:

 - Software-only -- provides only the software necessary for running the private cloud environment, which runs on an organization's pre-existing hardware.
 A software-only option is often utilized in highly virtualized environments.

 - Software and hardware -- some vendors sell private clouds as an all-in-one bundle of hardware and software.
 It is generally a simple platform that exists on the user's premises and may or may not be provider-managed environments.

 Major private cloud vendors

 A private cloud is commonly deployed on premises in much the same way a business would build and operate its own traditional data center.
 However, an increasing number of vendors offer private cloud services that can bolster or even replace on-premises systems.

-More major players include Dell EMC, which offers virtual private cloud services, as well as cloud management and cloud security software; Oracle, which offers its Cloud Platform; and IBM, which offers private cloud hardware, along with IBM Cloud Managed Services, cloud security tools and cloud management and orchestration tools.
+- IBM -- offers private cloud hardware, along with IBM Cloud Managed Services, cloud security tools and cloud management and orchestration tools.

 - Red Hat -- offers private cloud deployment and management with a range of platforms, including OpenStackand Gluster Storage, as well as Red Hat Cloud Suite for management and development.

 As mentioned, operating a private cloud on premises is generally more expensive upfront than using a public cloud for computing as a utility.
 This is due to back-end maintenance expenses that come with owning a private infrastructure and the capital expense of implementing one.
 However, a managed private cloud can mitigate those costs and, in some cases, even be cheaper than a standard public cloud implementation.